-The iconic Cheltenham Oval, a favourite recreation spot for locals, has just been upgraded!
-It now has a BRAND NEW playground, new multi-purpose courts, amenities building, two cricket nets, football/ soccer oval and bushwalking track.
-And there’s an event to celebrate on Sunday 30th June from 8am to 5pm, with the official opening ceremony taking place at 12:45pm.
+The iconic Cheltenham Oval, a favourite recreation spot for locals, got an upgrade in 2019.
+It now has a nature play playground, new multi-purpose courts, amenities building, two cricket nets, football/ soccer oval and bushwalking track.

 - Tower with small slide, small angled rope climbing net, platform and ramp with rope climb

 - Balancing planks amongst upright logs

 - Set of swing with one child swing and one flat swing

 - Sandstone blocks that can be used as seating or for (more!) balancing fun!

 There’s rubber ground under the play equipment.
 And a toilet block is close by at the top of the stairs.

 The playground at Cheltenham Oval has nice landscaping, with lots of plants.
 Plus, there are some trees that will grow to offer shade and help to buffer the freeway noise.